Intermodalics/pickit-docs/docs/documentation/detection/bags/how-to-use-pickit-bags.rst

 Bag picking order
 ~~~~~~~~~~~~~~~~~

-Finally, in section **Bag picking order**, you can specify the order at which you want the
+In section **Bag picking order**, you can specify the order at which you want the
 bags to be picked, for each possible layer orientation.
 If bags are overlapping on the pallet,
 the picking order is a crucial setting for a successful pick.